-I’m a West Midlands artist-practitioner with nearly twenty years’ experience working across schools, PRUs, alternative provision, prisons and community settings around the country and internationally.
+I’m a West Midlands artist-practitioner with over twenty years’ experience working across schools, PRUs, alternative provision, prisons and community settings around the country and the world and I still find this self promotion stuff really hard.

 That background informs the way I work in educational spaces — not as performance, but as practice.
 I’m interested in how stories are built collaboratively, how ideas emerge when pressure is reduced, how inclusion and value facilitate empowerment and how creativity can become a shared resource rather than something reserved for the confident or articulate.